 Autoimmune diseases.
-Autoimmune skin diseases in cats and dogs on the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment
+Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

-Autoimmune hemolytic anemia (AHA) is the most commonly detected type of autoimmune disease in dogs and cats (Person J.M., Almosni R, Quintincolonna F, Boulouvis H.J., 1988).
-In dogs, primary AGA occurs as a result of an autoimmune disease.
-Severely flowing secondary AGA of a non-traumatic nature is also often found (Squires R., 1993).
+Autoimmune hemolytic anemia (AHA) is the most commonly identified type of autoimmune disease in dogs and cats (Person J.M., Almosni R, Quintincolonna F, Boulouvis H.J., 1988).
+In dogs, primary AGA occurs due to an autoimmune disease.
+Severe secondary AGA of a non-traumatic nature is often detected (Squires R., 1993).

-AGA is one of the most characteristic classic examples of autoimmune diseases.
-Therefore, autoantibodies are involved in the pathogenesis of AGA (Miller G., Firth F.W., Swisher S.N., Young L.E., 1957).
+AGA is one of the most characteristic classical examples of autoimmune diseases.
+Consequently, autoantibodies are involved in the pathogenesis of AGA (Miller G., Firth F.W., Swisher S.N., Young L.E., 1957).
 In humans, the specificity of target antigens has been identified: there are autoantibodies for the blood group antigen (Person J.M. et al., 1988).

 AGA in humans was first discovered in 1945 using an anti-globulin test called the Coombs method.
-Miller G. et al. (1957) first reported AGA in a dog.
+Miller G. et al. (1957) first reported AGA in the dog.

 DEFINITION